 Criteria for evaluating a course (new or existing) to be added to the Tennessee Tech General Education Core:

 - Is the course proposal coherent and well designed?

 - Are the course description, syllabus, and assignments clearly aligned with the student learning outcomes specific to the general education area for which it is proposed?

 - Is the course consistent with the attributes of general education coursework as defined in SACSCOC CR 9.3 (see below)?

-- Does it address an area or topic not already substantially covered by a TTU General Education core course?
+- Does it address an area or topic not already substantially covered by a Tennessee Tech General Education core course?

 - Is there demonstrated (or probable) student demand for such a course?